SK-EID/smart-id-documentation/README.md

 * **USER_REFUSED** - user refused the session.
 * **TIMEOUT** - there was a timeout, i.e. end user did not confirm or refuse the operation within given timeframe.
 * **DOCUMENT_UNUSABLE** - for some reason, this RP request cannot be completed.
 User must either check his/her Smart-ID mobile application or turn to customer support for getting the exact reason.
-* **USER_CHOSE_WRONG_CODE** - in case the three-choice verification code was requested, the user did not choose the correct verification code
+* **WRONG_VC** - in case the three-choice verification code was requested, the user did not choose the correct verification code

 # 6. Protocols